 Etching the Garage Floor

 Etching helps to open up the concrete so it’s not so smooth, which allows the paint to attach when you apply it.
-Included in DAIHARD 100 kit is a bag of citric acid powder which is used to create an etching solution.
+Included in DAIHARD 100 kit is a bag of citric acid powder which is used to create an etching solution (and it’s a better option than muriatic acid).

 Here’s how the floor looked after the etching was complete.
 You need to wait until the floor is completely dry before applying the paint – and in hot, humid Georgia, that means waiting a few days.
 But once paint day comes, the fun really starts!